Celos (song)

 "Celos" ("Jealousy") is a song by Mexican singer-songwriter Daniela Romo.
 It was released in 1983 as the third single from her self-titled album.

 Background

 Mexican singer Daniela Romo released her self-titled second studio album with the lead single "Mentiras" ("Lies") in 1983 which became Romo's first number-one single in Mexico.
 "Celos" was released as the third single from the album and also peaked atop the charts in the country for 32 weeks.
-"Celos" was awarded a Gold certificacion by the Asociación Mexicana de Productores de Fonogramas y Videogramas.
+It was awarded a Gold certification by the Asociación Mexicana de Productores de Fonogramas y Videogramas.

 Fanny Lu version

 In 2009, Colombian singer Fanny Lu recorded a cover version of the song, which was included on her second studio album Dos.